 Apparently, there are ongoing studies that explore how aluminum can cause immature renal function and other growth issues.

-Switch to an aluminum free deodorant today!
+Switch to an aluminium-free deodorant today!

 As if that’s not enough, this deodorant also contains niacinamide, which effectively brightens the underarms.